juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 a Ram Drive or a File Server is like the Oxygen molecule to join others.

 Different File Systems repel each other like Molecules with the same charge.

+What is the Best File System for HDD bigger than 2TB ? many hard leasons ahead.